5 Best Tours for Whale Watching in Tromso (2024-2025)

 🐋 BOOK HERE

-One of the coolest things about this whale watching tour is that it strives to be silent and to capture the Tromso whales in their natural environment by taking place on a hybrid-electric catamaran.
+One of the coolest things about this whale-watching tour is that it strives to be silent and to capture the Tromso whales in their natural environment by taking place on a hybrid-electric catamaran.

 The boat is silent and it is the perfect way to ethically encounter the whales feeding on the herring-rich waters of Northern Norway!
+This tour is perfect for English or Norwegian speakers and it lasts 9 hours.
+It is wheelchair accessible.

 Catamaran whale watching tour in Tromso